 Rainbow Flag Apartments

 Creating and fostering inclusiveness is a driving force within Veritas.
 We believe that the diverse people and culture of San Francisco is what best defines the City.
 In 1992, the entryway at 324 Larkin was adorned with “Rainbow Flag Apts.” in gold letters and the rainbow flag flew on the rooftop as symbolic representation of its support for the LGBTQ community.
 When a former owner removed the letters and flag, the building lost part of its identity and its significance faded from history.
 In conjunction The Q Foundation and Gilbert Baker Foundation, Veritas reinstated 324 Larkin as the Rainbow Flag Apartments, dedicated it to Gilbert Baker and raised the flag once again on the rooftop.
 A bronze plaque outside the building commemorates its status as a neighborhood fixture, haven for the LGBTQ community and symbol of hope, inclusiveness and diversity.

 Veritas Volunteer Days

 Our commitment to the community means taking action.
 Whether serving meals every month at St. Vincent’s, landscaping at Golden Gate Park, or working on home improvement projects at the Tenderloin Housing Clinic, we believe in a hands-on approach to serving our neighbors.

 An apartment is more than a roof over your head: it’s a place of comfort, privacy and safety.
-That’s why we’ve partnered with Apartment List to provide furnished apartments to families impacted by the recent California wildfires.
-To learn more about the wildfire relief effort, click here.
+That’s why we’ve partnered with Apartment List to provide temporary homes to families in need of immediate short-term stays in San Francisco.

 Keeping San Francisco Retail Local